 - List second-line treatment options

-- HIV treating Clinicians (both specialists and primary care physicians)
+- HIV-treating clinicians (both specialists and primary care physicians)

-- Nurses (who see/ treat HIV infected patients)
+- Nurses (who interact with HIV-positive patients)

 - Other healthcare workers, researchers, healthcare policymakers, public health workers involved in HIV care, as well as patient organizations/representatives and pharmaceutical companies